XanaduAI/kerr-squeezing/README.md

 ## Requirements

 To perform numerical evaluations this library requires [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/).
-The unit tests use [pytest](https://docs.pytest.org/en/latest/), [matplotlib](https://matplotlib.org/) is used for graph generation and the `decompositions` module of [Strawberry Fields](https://strawberryfields.readthedocs.io/en/latest/) is used to perform Takagi decompositions in `plot_gen.py`.
+The unit tests use [pytest](https://docs.pytest.org/en/latest/), [matplotlib](https://matplotlib.org/) is used for graph generation and the `decompositions` module of [Strawberry Fields](https://strawberryfields.readthedocs.io/en/latest/) is used to perform Autonne decompositions in `plot_gen.py`.

 All of these prerequisites can be installed via `pip`: